Finish the Story: History

 In the audience was freelance journalist Mick Mercer, who was there to review the main act for Record Mirror.
-A review of the same gig appeared in ZigZag (magazine) written by Sara Jones, who said, "Finish the Story's debut gig was better than the second coming of Jesus Christ."
+A review of the same gig appeared in ZigZag written by Sara Jones, who said, "Finish the Story's debut gig was better than the second coming of Jesus Christ."

 With only a few gigs to their credit, the band headlined in towns and cities like London, Birmingham, Bristol, and Exeter.
-Also they supported The Cure at Hammersmith Odeon, other bands they have appeared with include Blurt, And Also The Trees.
+Also they supported The Cure at Hammersmith Odeon.
+Other bands they have appeared with include Blurt, And Also The Trees.
 Finish the Story refused to compromise their artistic intensity to a record label which ultimately forced them apart.

 Their first release was on Gunfire and Pianos (SITU 17), released by ZigZag/Situation Two.
-Also appearing on this album were Psychic TV, Jazz Butcher and All About Eve (band).
+Also appearing on this album were Psychic TV, Jazz Butcher and All About Eve.